Free Consultation Service

 The scientific staff of the Institute of Biometry and Clinical Epidemiology are recognized as accredited statisticians by the doctorial office.
 The consultation service of the Institute's Biometrics Service Unit is explicitly recommended.

 - If you make use of the free statistical consultation service of the Service Unit during your research work, the Institute of Biometry Clinical Epidemiology will issue a corresponding confirmation upon request.
-Please make an appointment online in good time, as the availability of appointments depends on the current demand.
+Please make an appointment online in good time, as the availability of appointments depends on the respective demand.

 - Ideally, you should arrange a consultation at the beginning of your doctoral project, i.e. in the planning phase, and a follow-up appointment in the implementation or evaluation phase.
 At the first consultation appointment please bring the copy of your doctoral agreement confirmed by the doctoral office.